Quantum generative model on bicycle-sharing system and an application: Port Classification

 \section{Port Classification}

 The port classification introduced in Section~\ref{chap:Data Preparation} is consistent with the actual urban structure of Sendai.
-Figure~\ref{fig:5_1} (left) shows the classification of DATE BIKE ports overlaid on a city map.
+Figure~\ref{fig:5_1} (a) shows the classification of DATE BIKE ports overlaid on a city map.
 Ports classified as \textit{Office} are concentrated in the area stretching from Sendai Station through Aoba-dori to Kotodai Park, which is widely recognized as the central business district.
 These are enclosed within the auxiliary curve in the figure.
 Conversely, \textit{Residential} ports include those north of the Kitayonbancho intersection and those along the railway lines, reflecting major residential areas of the city.
 These are located outside the auxiliary curve.

-The center and right panels of Fig.~\ref{fig:5_1} are screenshots from the DATE BIKE app at 9:00 AM and 8:00 PM on a weekday, respectively.
+(b) and (c) of Fig.~\ref{fig:5_1} are screenshots from the DATE BIKE app at 9:00 and 20:00 on a weekday, respectively.
 The numbers in the circles indicate the number of bicycles available at each port.
 By comparing these snapshots with the classification map, it is evident that commuter demand is concentrated between \textit{Residential} and \textit{Office} areas: bicycles tend to be depleted in the former during the morning and in the latter during the evening.